 The staff produces monthly reports that track established performance indicators and measurements for review by management.
 Staff reports are also reviewed by the Board of Trustees at bimonthly Board meetings.
-In addition to performance measures, PERS produces annual financial statements, audited by an independent accounting firm, which are included in the agency's Comprehensive Annual Financial Report (CAFR).
-PERS also prepares a Popular Annual Financial Report (PAFR), which is a companion financial information summary report to the CAFR.
+In addition to performance measures, PERS produces annual financial statements, audited by an independent accounting firm, which are included in the agency's Annual Comprehensive Financial Report (ACFR).
+PERS also prepares a Popular Annual Financial Report (PAFR), which is a companion financial information summary report to the ACFR.
 PERS measures funding progress and adequacy of actuarial assumptions for the defined benefit plans through annual actuarial valuations and biennial experience studies, with a periodic actuarial audit to ensure appropriate methodology is used by the actuary.

-PERS' employer audit group conducts audits of member employers to ensure compliance with payroll contribution and reporting requirements.
-This group is responsible for identifying errors and compliance issues, as well as, recommending remedial measures with respect to data reported to PERS such as return-to-work issues, eligibility, complete reporting, and maximum earnings limit errors.
-This group continues to progress toward ensuring that complete and accurate data is reported and that PERS policies and procedures are maintained within the employer/plan relationship.
+PERS' internal audit group conducts audits of member employers to ensure compliance with payroll contribution and reporting requirements.
+This work includes identifying errors and compliance issues, as well as recommendations for corrective action with respect to data reported to PERS.
+It covers topics such as return-to-work issues, eligibility, complete reporting, and maximum earnings limit errors.
+This work is another step taken by PERS to ensure that complete and accurate data is reported and that PERS policies and procedures are maintained within the employer/plan relationship.

-Agency Goals, Objectives, Strategies and Measures by Program FY 2022 - 2026
+Agency Goals, Objectives, Strategies and Measures by Program FY 2023 - 2027